 The 1031 exchange provisions allow the investor to defer paying taxes on the gain until the investor ultimately disposes of the investment without exchanging it for another like-kind property.
 At that time, the original deferred gain and any other gains realized later on replacement property will be subject to tax.

-An investor who wishes to do a 1031 exchange must (i) locate and identify the new like-kind property within 45 days after the day the investor relinquishes the earlier investment, and (ii) take title to the new property within the earlier of 180 days or the due date of the investor’s tax return for the year in which the relinquishment occurred.
+An investor who wishes to do a 1031 Tax-Deferred Exchange must (i) locate and identify the new like-kind property within 45 days after the day the investor relinquishes the earlier investment, and (ii) take title to the new property within the earlier of 180 days or the due date of the investor’s tax return for the year in which the relinquishment occurred.

 The investor will be subject to current tax to the extent the investor receives property that is not like-kind, such as cash, or to the extent the loans on the property acquired are less than those on the property transferred.